 - Stocks: Sold after a holding period of over 1 year – long term

 - Equity mutual funds: Sold after a holding period of over 1 year – long term

-- Debt mutual funds: Sold after a holding period of over 3
+- Debt mutual funds: Sold after a holding period of over 3 years – long-term

 - Gold ETF: Sold after a holding period of over 3 years – long term

 Long-term capital gains tax is applicable at 10% on capital gains over Rs.
 1 lakh that are generated from stocks or equity-oriented mutual funds held for over one year.